-Faculty and staff of UCA who park vehicles on campus are required to immediately purchase and display a parking permit.
+Faculty and staff of the University who park vehicles on campus are required to immediately purchase and display a parking permit.

-The UCA police department is located at the intersection of W.J.
+The University Police Department is located at the intersection of W.J.
 Sowder Street and Marian Ross Avenue.

 For more information, visit the Traffic and Parking Regulations policy or call (501) 450-3111.